pmvreeswijk/ZOGY/README.md

 - pyfftw to speed up the many FFTs performed
 - the other modules imported at the top (e.g. astropy, matplotlib, etc.)

+In InstallScripts you will find bash scripts to help with the full installation of ZOGY on Ubuntu and macOS; please read through them before running them to ensure they do not interfere with your current installation.

 Warning: this module is still being developed and has so far been tested on KMTNet and MeerLICHT images.
 It is designed specifically to be included in the MeerLICHT and BlackGEM pipelines, but we hope that it will be useful to apply to images of other telescopes as well.

 This project is licensed under the terms of the MIT license.